luyadev/luya-mailjet/README.md

 + LUYA Active Window to retrieve informations about a given User E-Mail.
 + A Widget to subscribe to a List with double opt in (can be disabled).
 + SMS Sending helpers
++ Yii 2 Queue Job to send mails with a template

 ## Installation